igiannakas/Stealthmax-v2-ESPHome-Controller/README.md

 3. Connect servo + install flap in the closed position.
 4. Set vent to on → verify no mechanical overtravel
 5. Adjust `servo_vent_closed`/`servo_vent_open` in YAML if needed
-6. Alternatively, enable the commented out code segment (Servo Control) to create a slider that allows you to manually set an arbitrary servo % value.
+6. Alternatively, use the Servo Control slider to manually set an arbitrary servo % value.
 Note the servo closed and servo open values, divide by 100 and set them in the above YAML placeholders.
+The slider is set conservatively, so if you need more range update the corresponding value substitutions in the header.

 ## Software Setup